inthewaves/kotlin-signald/README.md

 and requests.
 The classes are generated from the signald protocol document (https://signald.org/articles/protocol-documentation/).

+The following platforms are supported:

+- JVM
+- Linux x64

-The following platforms are supported: JVM, Linux x64, macOS x64, and JavaScript.
-(Since signald currently works by communicating with UNIX sockets, JVM and JavaScript are effectively limited to UNIX environments supported by signald.)
+Since signald currently works by communicating with UNIX sockets, JVM is effectively limited to UNIX environments supported by signald.

 ## Usage